-!Hola¡ Mexican food is one of our favourites for sure; bold flavours, contrasting textures, fresh herbs and a spicy kick.
-We’re talking the real deal here—none of the mountains of corn chips topped with a can of beans, some mince and melted plastic cheese called “nachos”.
-Instead, we’re talking tacos, tortillas, quesadillas, tostadas, and of course a margarita thrown in here and there for good measure.
+!Hola¡ Mexican food is one of our favourites for sure.
+With bold flavours, contrasting textures, fresh herbs and a spicy kick it's what dreams are made of.
+But we’re talking the real deal here—none of the mountains of corn chips topped with a can of beans, some mince and melted plastic cheese called “nachos”.
+Instead, we’re talking tacos, tortillas, quesadillas, tostadas and of course, a margarita thrown in here and there for good measure.
 There’s some seriously good Mexican to be had around Auckland, read on to see our favourites.

 For the most authentic Mexican experience in the city, there is no one better than Mexican Specialities.
 Sitting in an unassuming cluster of shops in Ellerslie, you may be dubious of the quality you’ll receive until you see the crowds and regular locals floating in and out to pick up takeaway containers full of quesadillas, enchiladas, bags of homemade corn chips and various hot sauces.
 Speaking of hot sauces, these guys sell perhaps the most impressive array of bottled fire outside of Latin America.